-A buy sell agreement allows a deceased, disabled, or retired business owner or partner to sell their share of a business.
+A buy-sell agreement allows a deceased, disabled, or retired business owner or partner to sell their share of a business.
 They can also provide an exit plan for business partners in the event that they no longer want to have a stake in the company.
-Buy sell agreements allow brand-new owners, or existing business partners, to purchase a person’s stake in the company.
-Without one, a company could face major tax hassles, as well as other financial difficulties.
+Buy-sell agreements allow brand-new owners, or existing business partners, to purchase a person’s stake in the company.
+Without one, a company could face major tax hassles, as well as other financial and legal difficulties.

 This helps forestall disagreements about whether a buyout offer is fair, since the agreement establishes these figures ahead of time.
 You’ll mitigate the risk that a now-former business partner, or their next of kin, expects more money than you believe their share is actually worth.

 2. You’ll develop an exit plan for business partners.

 The breakup of a partnership, be it a marriage or a business, has the potential to be messy.
 It can become hard for former partners to agree on the terms of the split if those terms aren’t set in stone (or at least in writing).

 But a buy-sell agreement spells out most of the terms and conditions that business partners have to abide by in the event that they’re no longer with the company.
 You’ll reduce headaches—and financial risks—by planning ahead.

 3. You’ll keep business interests with the surviving owners.

 Without a concrete buy-sell agreement in place, you run the risk of unexpected business partners entering the fray.
 Just as a will determines who gets your belongings and money after your death, a buy-sell agreement stipulates who’s entitled to your share of a business if you’re no longer able to be a part of it (or, on a less morbid note, if you plan to sell your share).